Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - http headers
 - Cookies

-Another alternative that has more impact on the blast radius of the deployment is to have a ring based deployments, that means that instead of just blue and green cluster is possible to have more clusters, that are called rings, usually each ring enlarge the number of users that have access to the new version/config of the AKS.
-As for the blue green pattern described than the rings can be removed to have the proper cost optimization and control.
+Another alternative that has more impact on the blast radius of the deployment is to have a ring based deployments.
+Instead of just blue and green clusters, it is possible to have more clusters called rings.
+Each ring is large enought for the number of users that have access to the new version/config of the AKS.
+As for the blue green pattern described, the rings can be removed to have the proper cost optimization and control.

 There are two Azure Servies listed in the [Componets Section](#components), for which is possible to use also alternative products and/or OSS solutions.
 The two services are:
 - [Application Gateway](https://azure.microsoft.com/services/application-gateway/)
 - [Container Registry](https://azure.microsoft.com/services/container-registry/)

-The intent of the article is not to provide a curated list of alternatives, but is to empathize the message that is possible to adopt different components to achieve the same implementation of the patern.
+The intent of the article is not to provide a curated list of alternatives, but is to emphasize that is possible to adopt different components to achieve the same implementation of the patern.
 Just to give some example possible alternatives are:
 - NGINX, HAProxy, etc.. instead of Application Gateway
 - Harbor, etc.. instead of Container Registry